AkhileshKolambekar/Chatbot-Using-Llama/README.md

 You can chat either normally with Llama3.1 or upload as many pdfs you want and ask questions regarding those pdfs

+You must keep a text file named token_file containing your hugging face access token.
+I have uploaded an example of the token_file that I used.

 I used Linear Regression and Logistic Regression pdfs which are from CMU to test the app

 # Chatbot-Using-Llama2-and-Transformers